Solomon Islands province 'not happy' at Australian police presence - political aide

 "Malaitans were surprised, we are the last ones standing for democracy in the Solomons.
 We were thinking Australia would see the stand we were taking," he added.

-Australia's prime minister Scott Morrison said on Sunday Canberra was not "interfering in their democracy" and wanted to provide a stable environment so the people of the Solomon Islands could resolve the situation peacefully.
+Australia's prime minister Scott Morrison said on Sunday Canberra wanted to provide a stable environment so the people of the Solomon Islands could resolve the situation peacefully.

-Morrison's office did not respond to a request for comment on Monday.
+"We do not take sides in these differences, nor do we take a position on other countries choices about their diplomatic relationships," Australia's foreign minister Marise Payne told parliament on Monday.
+An Australian naval ship will arrive on Tuesday.

-The Solomon Islands national parliament will resume today, after four government members of parliament resigned at the weekend, including a minister.
+Four government members of the Solomon Islands parliament resigned at the weekend, including a minister.
 A no-confidence motion in Sogavare has been filed in parliament by Opposition leader Matthew Wale but cannot be debated for seven days.
 Another 10 government MPs would have to resign for the motion to succeed.

 A spokesman from Sogavare's office told Reuters in an email on Monday he "will not resign under pressure from political opponents that use violence to remove him".